cigroup-ol/windml/doc/gettingstarted.rst

 Getting Started
 ===============

-On this page first a guide to installation is given, see :ref:`installation`.
-In the following a big picture of the architecture is discussed and the core features and components are presented, see :ref:`architecture`.
-At last, running various examples is explained, see :ref:`runningexample`.
+The first part of this page provides an installation guide, see :ref:`installation`.
+Second, an overview of the architecture is presented and the core features and components are discussed, see :ref:`architecture`.
+At last, it is illustrated, how windML is used by running examples, see :ref:`runningexample`.

 .. _installation: